eclipse-californium/californium/MIGRATION_HINTS.md

 `StringUtil.getUriHostname(InetAddress address)`:

-The IPv6-scope-separator "%" is replaced by the URL-encoded form "%25".
-If that causes issues, the  environment-variable or java-property "ENCODED_IPV6_SCOPE_SEPARATOR" may be used to disable this.
+The IPv6-scope-separator "%" is replaced by the URL-encoded form "%25" (also fixed in 2.6.4).

 ### Scandium: